-A friend is pushing a heavy textbook towards you across the rough surface of a table.
-While your friend is pushing, you help to slow it down with your hand before it falls off the table.
+Isaac is pushing a heavy textbook towards Marie across the rough surface of a table.
+While Isaac is pushing, Marie helps to slow it down with her hand before it falls off the table.

 When multiple forces point in the same direction, draw those forces tip-to-tail, just like you do when adding vectors in a vector diagram.
 That way we can easily see the total force in each direction.